• PERSONAL HISTORY

 Tyrer-Cuzick Risk Assessment Calculator

 This risk calculator asks questions about your personal and family history to determine the possibility of developing breast cancer.
-The results will display your 10-year risk and your lifetime risk score.
+The results will display your lifetime risk score.
 The purpose of this tool is simply to inform you.
 Please consult with your physician should you have any questions about your risk for breast cancer or for guidance on options for breast cancer screening or genetic counseling.

 The Tyrer-Cuzick model is not intended to assess the risk of women who have already been diagnosed with breast cancer.